- > What is Dark Mode?

 - Click on Display.

 - Choose Invert Colours - this will turn the white backgrounds to your windows black, and the black type white.
-(You won't be able to screenshot this though, so you'll have to take our word for it!)
+(It's not possible to screenshot this, so you'll have to take our word for it!)

 - Similarly, you could choose Use grayscale and you'd turn your interface black and white.